FHA Non-Occupant Co-Borrowers: Guidelines And How They Can Help

 If you’ve heard of a co-signer, you might be wondering what’s so different about a non-occupant co-borrower.
 There are some key things to be aware of.

 A co-signer on an FHA loan doesn’t hold any ownership interest in the property.
-And although FHA cosigners are obligated on the mortgage note, they have no liability for repaying the obligation.
+Although FHA co-signers are obligated on the mortgage note, they have no legal rights to the property.

 As a co-borrower, the responsibilities are more extensive.
 And with that, it can be challenging to find someone willing to sign up for this financial commitment.